JustinHtay/coursegraph/README.md

 ## CourseGraph

 CourseGraph is a website that displays Georgia Tech's courses as an interwoven tree.
-It is designed to help current and prospective students visualize what classes they will need in order to take senior-level classes that interest them.
+It is designed to help current and prospective students visualize what classes they will need in order to take upper-level classes that interest them.

 Inspired by my passion for graph theory and desire to learn basic Javascript, CSS, and HTML, I hope the Georgia Tech community will find this website useful.